Skip to content

 Genetics

-How it contributes: If your parents had cystic acne, you're significantly more likely to develop it.
+If your parents had cystic acne, you're significantly more likely to develop it.
 Genetics determine your sebum production, pore size, and inflammatory response.

 Inflammation and Immune Response

-How it creates cysts: When bacteria (C. acnes) gets trapped deep in the pore, your immune system launches an aggressive inflammatory response.
-This inflammation is what creates the painful, swollen nodule.
+When bacteria (C. acnes) gets trapped deep in the pore, your immune system launches an aggressive inflammatory response.
+Anti-inflammatory ingredients are critical for effective cystic acne treatment.

 Stress

-Pattern: Stress-induced cystic acne often appears suddenly and in clusters
+Stress increases cortisol, which stimulates oil production and triggers inflammation.
+Stress-induced cystic acne often appears suddenly and in clusters.

 Diet (Controversial but Relevant)

-Potential triggers: High-glycemic foods, dairy (especially skim milk), and whey protein have been linked to acne in some studies.
-The connection isn't universal, but some people see improvement when eliminating these foods.
+High-glycemic foods, dairy (especially skim milk), and whey protein have been linked to acne in some studies.
+Consider a 4-6 week elimination trial if topical cystic acne treatment isn't enough.

 The Most Effective Cystic Acne Treatment Ingredients